 indigenous land use agreement see section 373ZB.

-indigenous party, for an indigenous cultural interest, meansinstalment includes any interest that is a component of the instalment.
+indigenous party, for an indigenous cultural interest, meansnative title holders, or registered native title claimants, for the subject area who are a party to the agreement; or instalment includes any interest that is a component of the instalment.